 To send tapes - Please be certain that there is adequate cushion to prevent breakage of reel and cassette housings, if they are not in cases.
 Although we have received cassettes unharmed in plain envelopes, we recommend a padded mailer at the very least.

 To send wires - The spool on which the wire is wound is pot metal, and easily broken.
 Make sure the spool is adequately cushioned against impact.
 If the wire does not have a leader, please make sure the end is securely taped to the spool.
-If not in boxes, and you have many spools, roll them into a "log" with bubble wrap, and ship the log packed in crumbled newspaper.
+If you have many spools, roll them into a "log" with bubble wrap, and ship the log packed in crumbled newspaper.

 Other recordings - Just tell us what you have, and we'll tell you how to safely ship it.
 There isn't much we haven't dealt with before.